Gravito-electromagnetic analogies: Gravito-electromagnetic analogy based on inertial fields from the 1+3 splitting of spacetime

-It is easy to see in this sub-case (i.e.~$\Omega^{\alpha}=\omega^{\alpha}$, $K_{(\alpha\beta)}=0$) that $\vec{F}_{{\rm GEM}}=\tilde{D}\vec{U}/d\tau$ corresponds to the usual notion of inertial force from classical mechanics.
-Take a familiar example, a rigidly rotating frame in \emph{flat} spacetime (as discussed in Appendix \ref{sub:Simple-examples-in_flat}); we are familiar with the inertial forces arising in such frame, from e.g.~a merry go round.
-They are in this case a gravitoelectric field $\vec{G}=\vec{\omega}\times(\vec{r}\times\vec{\omega})$, due to the acceleration of the rigidly rotating observers, that causes a centrifugal force, plus a gravitomagnetic field $\vec{H}=2\vec{\omega}$, half of it originating from the observers vorticity $\vec{\omega}$, and the other half from the rotation $\vec{\Omega}=\vec{\omega}$ (relative to Fermi-Walker transport) of the spatial triads they carry. $\vec{H}$ causes the Coriolis (or gravitomagnetic) force $\vec{U}\times\vec{H}=2\vec{U}\times\vec{\omega}$.
-These centrifugal and Coriolis forces become, in the non-relativistic limit (so that the vorticity $\vec{\omega}$ equals the angular velocity of the rotating frame) the well known expressions for non-relativistic mechanics e.g.~Eq.~(4-107) of \cite{Goldstein}.
-This example is also useful to understand the splitting of the connection made in Eq.~(\ref{eq:Geo3+1}).
-The fields $\vec{G}$ and $\vec{H}$ are codified in the mixed time-space components of the connection coefficients $\Gamma_{\hat{\beta}\hat{\gamma}}^{\hat{\alpha}}$ of this frame, cf.~Eqs.~(\ref{eq:Connectioni00}), (\ref{eq:Connectioni0j}), (\ref{eq:Connection0ij}); and they vanish if one switches to an inertial frame.
-The purely spatial connection coefficients $\Gamma_{\hat{j}\hat{k}}^{\hat{i}}\;$, in turn, do not necessarily vanish in such frame; they do not encode inertial forces, but merely correct for the fact that the orientation of the spatial triads may trivially change from point to point along the directions orthogonal to the congruence (e.g. the triads associated with a non-rectangular coordinate system).
-In a general curved spacetime, there are no global inertial frames, and therefore $\vec{F}_{{\rm GEM}}$ cannot be made to vanish (that is, one can always make $\vec{G}$ and $\vec{H}$ vanish by choosing inertial, vorticity free observer congruences, and Fermi-Walker transported spatial triads along them; but the shear/expansion tensor $K_{(\alpha\beta)}$ will not vanish for such congruences).
+Let us now see the geometrical meaning of $\vec{F}_{{\rm GEM}}=\tilde{D}\vec{U}/d\tau$ in these two cases.
+Consider, in case (ii), the 3-D curve obtained by projecting the particle's worldline $z^{\alpha}(\tau)$ on the (time independent) space manifold $\Sigma$.
+Let it still be parametrized by $\tau$; then $\vec{U}$ is its tangent vector, and $\tilde{D}\vec{U}/d\tau$ is just the usual covariant derivative, \emph{with respect the spatial metric}, of $\vec{U}$ --- that is, the 3-D acceleration of this curve.
+Note that expression (\ref{eq:FGEM_Def}) is indeed identical to the usual definition of 3-D acceleration for curved spaces (or non-rectangular coordinate systems in Euclidean space), e.g.~Eq.~(6.9) of \cite{Kay}.
+It is easy to see that this corresponds to the usual notion of inertial force from classical mechanics.
+Take a familiar example, a rigidly rotating frame in \emph{flat} spacetime (as discussed in Appendix \ref{sub:Simple-examples-in_flat}); we are familiar with the inertial forces arising in such frame, from e.g.~a merry-go-round.
+They are in this case a gravitoelectric field $\vec{G}=\vec{\omega}\times(\vec{r}\times\vec{\omega})$, due to the acceleration of the rigidly rotating observers, that causes a centrifugal force, plus a gravitomagnetic field $\vec{H}=2\vec{\omega}$, half of it originating from the observers' vorticity $\vec{\omega}$, and the other half from the angular velocity of rotation $\vec{\Omega}=\vec{\omega}$ (relative to Fermi-Walker transport) of the spatial triads they carry. $\vec{H}$ causes the Coriolis (or gravitomagnetic) force $\vec{U}\times\vec{H}=2\vec{U}\times\vec{\omega}$.
+These centrifugal and Coriolis forces become, in the non-relativistic limit (so that the vorticity $\vec{\omega}$ equals the angular velocity of the rotating frame) the well known expressions from non-relativistic mechanics e.g.~Eq.~(4.91) of \cite{Goldstein}; the derivative operator $\tilde{D}/d\tau$ becomes the one in Eq.
+(4.86) therein, and Eq. (\ref{eq:DtildeX}) becomes Eq.
+(4.82) therein, identifying $\nabla_{\mathbf{U}}^{\perp}X^{\hat{i}}$ and $\tilde{D}X^{\hat{i}}/d\tau$, respectively, with their ``time derivatives observed in the space (i.e.~non-rotating) and rotating frames''.